Skip to Content

 Forecast Discussion

-Light winds, warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the lower end of the "Moderate" range of the Beaumont-Port Arthur, El Paso, and Houston areas and the upper end of the "Good" range in parts of the Austin, Dallas-Fort Worth, Lubbock, Midland-Odessa, San Antonio, and Tyler-Longview areas.
+Warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the middle of the "Moderate" range in parts of the Midland-Odessa area; the lower end of the "Moderate" range in parts of the Amarillo, Dallas-Fort Worth, El Paso, and Lubbock areas; and the upper end of the "Good" range in parts of the Big Bend and Tyler-Longview areas.

-Light winds, warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the lower end of the "Moderate" range in parts of the Houston area and the upper end of the "Good" range in parts of the Dallas-Fort Worth, El Paso, and Midland-Odessa areas.
+Warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the middle of the "Moderate" range in parts of the Midland-Odessa area; the lower end of the "Moderate" range in parts of the Big Bend, El Paso, and Lubbock areas; and the upper end of the "Good" range in parts of the Amarillo area.

-Light winds, warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the lower to middle of the "Moderate" range in parts of the El Paso area and the upper end of the "Good" range in parts of the Houston area.
+Light winds, warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the lower to middle of the "Moderate" range in parts of the Amarillo, Big Bend, El Paso, Lubbock, and Midland-Odessa areas and the upper end of the "Good" range in parts of the Dallas-Fort Worth area.

-Light winds, warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the lower end of the "Moderate" range in parts of the Amarillo, Lubbock, and Midland-Odessa areas.
+Light winds, warm temperatures, sufficient afternoon sunshine, and/or elevated incoming background levels could be enough for ozone to reach the lower end of the "Moderate" range in parts of the El Paso, Lubbock, and Midland-Odessa areas and the upper end of the "Good" range in parts of the Amarillo and Big Bend areas.

-This forecast was last updated at 10:40 AM on Tuesday, April 23rd and is updated daily on normal TCEQ workdays and may also be updated on weekends or holidays when air pollution levels are high.
+This forecast was last updated at 10:30 AM on Tuesday, April 30th and is updated daily on normal TCEQ workdays and may also be updated on weekends or holidays when air pollution levels are high.
 Regardless of our forecast, we always recommend that each individual determine what level of activity they should conduct based on the actual local conditions.
 See the "Related Current Data" links below to monitor the latest actual conditions.

 Envelope icon for e-mail sign up Sign up for email updates